langurmonkey/website-source/content/blog/2021/static-photo-gallery.md

 {{</ hint >}}

-Find the available built-in with screenshots and demo sites [here](https://thumbsup.github.io/docs/4-themes/built-in/).
+Find the available built-in themes with screenshots and demo sites [here](https://thumbsup.github.io/docs/4-themes/built-in/).

 Once the script is run, you need to copy the contents of `./output-folder` to your preferred server location for it to be available online.